This post was originally published November 25, 2020.

 You can also tweak the creative to include a holiday theme.

-Do you change your welcome series for BFCM?
+7. Should I change my welcome series for BFCM?

-So focus on selling as much as possible this weekend.
+Focus on selling as much as possible and automate the rest